zcc31415926/FFNet/README.md

 ## Usage

-Run `python main.py train` to train the pedestrian orientation estimation model
+Run `python main.py train` to train a model

-Run `python main.py val` to validate the performance of the trained model on the validation set
+Run `python main.py val` to validate the performance of the model on the validation split

-Run `python main.py test` to make pedestrian orientation estimations on the test set, and record the results in the format for the benchmark.
-Valid 2D pedestrian detection results are required
+Run `python main.py test` to test the performance on the test set, and record the results in the format for the benchmark.
+Valid 2D pedestrian object detection results are required

-> The authors appreciate the authors of [LED](https://ieeexplore.ieee.org/abstract/document/8451206?casa_token=wadAQIP5c7IAAAAA:avHNeedOveC4gDyQ0YchUi4TmSOqPyIPwSf6BJ73eY-BniHt0VQ6FiCBhEyrDqiHL3R3Zb-s6A) who provide the 2D pedestrian detection results, and use the exact results for the benchmark
+> The authors appreciate the authors of [LED](https://ieeexplore.ieee.org/abstract/document/8451206?casa_token=wadAQIP5c7IAAAAA:avHNeedOveC4gDyQ0YchUi4TmSOqPyIPwSf6BJ73eY-BniHt0VQ6FiCBhEyrDqiHL3R3Zb-s6A) who provide the 2D results, and use the exact results for the benchmark

 ## Performance